core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} supports also group communication, for instance over UDP and IP multicast {{I-D.ietf-core-groupcomm-bis}}.
 In a group communication environment, exchanged messages can be secured end-to-end by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}.

-Requests and responses protected with the group mode of Group OSCORE can be read by all group members, i.e. not only by the intended recipient(s), thus achieving group-level confidentiality.
+Requests and responses protected with the group mode of Group OSCORE can be read by all group members, i.e., not only by the intended recipient(s), thus achieving group-level confidentiality.

 This allows a trusted intermediary proxy which is also a member of the OSCORE group to populate its cache with responses from origin servers.
 Later on, the proxy can possibly reply to a request in the group with a response from its cache, if recognized as an eligible server by the client.